roberttwomey/ucsd-ml-art/README.md

 ### Audio Continued (Week 5)

 **Day 9: Generative Networks for Music** 4/29/2019
-- Check in on Project 2
+- Check in on any last minute questions for Project 2
 - Hands on with ML Music:
   - In small groups, work through these examples from the code repository (divide, conquer, and share!): https://github.com/roberttwomey/ml-art-code/blob/master/week5/01_Activities.ipynb
   - Covering: